Ba'athist Syria: Hafez al-Assad (1970–2000)

-From 1973 to 1976, the Assad regime carried out Arab Belt project - an Arabization campaign in the eastern Syrian province of al-Hasakah to the detriment of local ethnic groups such as the Kurds, forcibly deporting the local population and settling Arab families there.
+From 1973 to 1976, the Assad regime carried out Arab Belt project – an Arabization campaign in the eastern Syrian province of al-Hasakah to the detriment of local ethnic groups such as the Kurds, forcibly deporting the local population and settling Arab families there.
 While the proposals in the Hilal report had officially been accepted by the Ba'athist government as early as 1965, it was Hafez who ordered the implementation of the Arab Belt programme in 1973.
 The project's name was changed by the Assad government to "Plan to establish model state farms in the Jazira region".
-As a result of the campaign, tens of thousands of Kurds were deported from Syria without the possibility of returning and replaced by Arab families, mostly from the neighboringRaqqa Governorate, and the Kurdish village names of the area were replaced by Arabic names not necessarily related to the traditions and history of the region.
+As a result of the campaign, tens of thousands of Kurds were deported from Syria without the possibility of returning and replaced by Arab families, mostly from the neighboring Raqqa Governorate, and the Kurdish village names of the area were replaced by Arabic names not necessarily related to the traditions and history of the region.

 Syria invaded Lebanon on 31 May 1976, and would occupy parts of the country until 2005.

 Syria was invited into Lebanon by its president, Suleiman Frangieh, in 1976, to intervene on the side of the Lebanese government against Palestine Liberation Organization guerilla fighters and Lebanese Maronite forces amid the Lebanese Civil War.
 The Arab Deterrent Force originally consisted of a Syrian core, up to 25,000 troops, with participation by some other Arab League states totaling only around 5,000 troops.
 In late 1978, after the Arab League had extended the mandate of the Arab Deterrent Force, the Sudanese, the Saudis and the United Arab Emirates announced intentions to withdraw troops from Lebanon, extending their stay into the early months of 1979 at the Lebanese government's request.
 The Libyan troops were essentially abandoned and had to find their own way home, and the ADF thereby became a purely Syrian force, although it did include the Palestine Liberation Army.
 A year after Israel invaded and occupied Southern Lebanon during the 1982 Lebanon War, the Lebanese government failed to extend the ADF's mandate, thereby effectively ending its existence, although not the Syrian or Israeli military presence in Lebanon.
 Eventually the Syrian presence became known as the Syrian occupation of Lebanon.

 Syrian forces lingered in Lebanon throughout the civil war in Lebanon, eventually bringing most of the nation under Syrian control as part of a power struggle with Israel, which had occupied areas of southern Lebanon in 1978.
 In 1985, Israel began to withdraw from Lebanon, as a result of domestic opposition in Israel and international pressure.
 In the aftermath of this withdrawal, the War of the Camps broke out, with Syria fighting their former Palestinian allies.
 The Syrian occupation of Lebanon continued until 2005.